-It does takes a little patience and gentle polishing but we’ve had some great feedback from customers who have used this.
+It does take a little patience and gentle polishing but we’ve had some great feedback from customers who have used this.

-Alternatively, a new glass is often inexpensive to replace, that it often is more cost effective to have a complete new watch glass replacement.
+Alternatively, a new glass crystal is often inexpensive to replace, that it often is more cost-effective to have a completely new watch glass replacement.